Encapsule-Annex/jsgraph/README.md

 Algorithm functions are miniature agent processes that traverse the topology of a `DirectedGraph` container issuing callbacks to your derived client code at specified event points.

-jsgraph algorithms use names and conventions documented in Chapter 23 of the Holy Book ([Introduction To Algorithms](https://mitpress.mit.edu/books/introduction-algorithms)).
-Readers are encouraged to review this section for relevant review of the theory and application of the transforms and algorithms provided by jsgraph.
+jsgraph uses names and conventions documented in Chapter 23 **Elementary Graph Algorithms** of [Introduction To Algorithms](https://mitpress.mit.edu/books/introduction-algorithms) (MIT Press).

 #### jsgraph.directed.transpose Transform

 **See also: [Transform Reference: jsgraph.directed.transpose](./docs/transform-transpose.md)**

-jsgraph currently provides a single 'transform' function, `jsgraph.directed.transpose` that constructs a new `DirectedGraph` that is a copy of an existing `DirectedGraph` with the edge direction reversed.
+jsgraph currently provides a single 'transform' function, `jsgraph.directed.transpose` that constructs a new `DirectedGraph` that that is equivalent to an existing `DirectedGraph` except that the direction of all the edges is reversed.
+Note that vertex and edge properties (if any) are copied by reference to the transposed digraph as a deep copy is seldom desirable.

         var response = jsgraph.directed.transpose(digraph);
         if (response.error) {